 Each theme has a list of topics that provide the students with opportunities to practice and explore the language as well as to develop intercultural competence.
 The students develop a greater awareness of cultures through language learning.
 Through the development of receptive, productive and interactive skills, students acquire the ability to respond and interact appropriately in a defined range of everyday situations.
 Each ab initio language has a language-specific syllabus that is used in conjunction with the IB guide.

-Ab initio courses will be offered in Swahili, Spanish and French.
+Ab initio courses are offered in Swahili, Spanish (Moshi campus) and French (Arusha campus).

 GROUP 3: INDIVIDUALS & SOCIETIES